demarcoo/Mobile-Banking/README.md

-# Mobile Banking Application Prototype
+# Mobile Banking Application Prototype - FLUTTER

-m-Banking app with Firebase integration and Local Authentication
+m-Banking app created with Flutter and Firebase integration with the addition of Local Authentication